Article 1 - Offices; Purpose; Definitions

 Section 5.1 Officers.
 The officers of ABIM shall be the Chair of the Board (the “Chair”), the Chair-Elect of the Board (the “Chair-Elect”), the Secretary and the Treasurer, who shall each be elected by the Board from the Directors, and the President and Chief Executive Officer (“CEO”) of ABIM.
 In addition, ABIM shall have Vice President(s) and such other officers as may be deemed necessary or advisable for the conduct of ABIM's business.
 The Chair, Chair-Elect, Secretary and Treasurer shall be elected or appointed by the Board at each annual meeting of the Board.
 The Chair and Chair-Elect shall each be a currently certified diplomate of ABIM at the time of such election.
 Each officer serves in such position at the pleasure of the Board.

 Section 5.4 Secretary.
 The Secretary shall record all votes of the Board and the minutes of the meetings of the Board in records to be kept for that purpose.
 The Secretary shall see that required notices of meetings of the Board are given and that all records and reports are properly kept and filed by ABIM.
 The Secretary shall be the custodian of the seal of ABIM and shall see that it is affixed to all documents to be executed on behalf of ABIM under its seal.
 In general, the Secretary shall perform all duties incident to the office of Secretary and such other duties as may be assigned by the Board or the Chair.
-The Secretary shall serve for one-year terms, but may be re-elected as Secretary until he or she meets the term limits set forth in Section 3.4.
+The Secretary shall serve for one-year terms, but may be re-elected as Secretary until they meet the term limits set forth in Section 3.4.
 The offices of Secretary and Treasurer may be held by the same Director.

 Section 5.5 Treasurer.
 The Treasurer shall be responsible for corporate funds and securities and shall keep full and accurate accounts of receipts and disbursements in records belonging to ABIM.
 The Treasurer shall have full authority to receive and give receipts for all money due and payable to ABIM, and to endorse checks, drafts and warrants in its name and on its behalf and to give full discharge for the same.
 The Treasurer shall deposit all funds of ABIM, except such as may be required for current use, in such banks or other places of deposit as the Board may designate.
 In general, the Treasurer shall perform all duties incident to the office of Treasurer and such other duties as may be assigned by the Board or the Chair.
-The Treasurer shall serve for one-year terms, but may be re-elected as Treasurer until he or she meets the term limits set forth in Section 3.4.
+The Treasurer shall serve for one-year terms, but may be re-elected as Treasurer until they meet the term limits set forth in Section 3.4.
 The offices of Secretary and Treasurer may be held by the same Director.

 Section 5.6 President and Chief Executive Officer.
 The President and Chief Executive Officer shall be the president and the chief executive officer of ABIM, appointed by and under the general supervision of the Board.
 The CEO shall have general supervision over the business and operations of ABIM, subject to the control of the Board.
 The CEO shall execute in the name of ABIM, deeds, mortgages, bonds, contracts and other instruments authorized by the Board, except in cases where the execution thereof shall be expressly delegated by the Board to some other officer or agent of ABIM.
 In general, the CEO shall perform all duties incident to the office of president under the Act, and such other duties as may be assigned by the Board.